Products

 “My toddler is extremely rough with our dog.
 We don't let them alone together.
 We never let him rough handle her.
 But even when we are right there, he is super quick to grab her paw or jump on her when she is sitting.
 I am concerned that she'll snap at some point, or it's negatively affecting her.”

 I asked Caley Kukla, M.Ed., for her advice, as a behavior specialist and parent coach who integrates brain science and empathy into discipline practices.
-Caley is also a mom to two (soon three) young children and a dog.
+Caley is also a mom to three young children and a dog.
 Here’s what she has to say:

 To toddlers, dog tails are a funny sensory toy that moves.
 Because toddlers are naturally curious, they want to grab or pull the dogs’ tails and they have a TIGHT grip!